pnp/PnP-Transformation/InfoPath/Guidance/Patterns/Populating fields on form load-read list data.md

 </my:EmployeeForm>
 ```

-As a result, when the form is opened again (from the form library or after downlaoding), then the saved data is loaded into the respective form controls:
+As a result, when the form is opened, form library list item data is loaded into the respective form controls:

 ![](images/IP/P3_SetListDataToForm.png)